pypa/packaging.python.org/source/guides/writing-pyproject-toml.rst

 --------

 A list of URLs associated with your project, displayed on the left sidebar of your PyPI project page.
-If the key contains spaces, don't forget to quote it.

 .. code-block:: toml